oxc-project/oxc/README.md

 #### 🏆 Linter Performance

-The linter is 50 - 100 times faster than [ESLint] depending on the number of cores used.
+The linter is 50 - 100 times faster than [ESLint] depending on the number of rules and number of CPU cores used.
 It completes in less than a second for most codebases with a few hundred files and completes in a few seconds for larger monorepos.
 See [bench-javascript-linter](https://github.com/Boshen/bench-javascript-linter) for details.